ondrejch/sample-decay-dose/README.md

-This is a Python framework that calculates a handling dose of a sample from either (A) a nuclide composition (SCALE F71 file), such as fuel salt sample; or (B) a atom density and a transition matrix (SCALE F33 file), such as an irradiated coupon.
+This is a Python framework that calculates a handling dose of a sample from either (A) a nuclide composition (SCALE F71 file), such as fuel salt sample; or (B) an atom density and a transition matrix (SCALE F33 file), such as an irradiated coupon.

 Workflow:
 1. SCALE/ORIGEN to (irradiate and) decay a sample, generate sources spectra and intensities.